xebialabs/xl-release-kubernetes-operator/documentation/docs/manual/updating-truststore-files.md

 * Update the xlr-wrapper-linux.conf/xlr-wrapper-win.conf as mentioned [in the section](#update-xlr-wrapper-linuxconfxlr-wrapper-winconf-depending-on-your-system)

-## Trust an Deploy server's certificate
+## Trust an Deploy server's certificate in Release
 * If you configured your Deploy server to use a self-signed certificate and then added the server to Release, you will notice that testing the connection fails. with the following error: Can't connect to XL Deploy Server.
 * To instruct Release to trust the Deploy server certificate, you must configure a truststore for Release.